ibm-cloud-docs/dns/dns-faq.md

 # DNS FAQs
 {: #dns-faq}

 Frequently asked questions for DNS and Domain Name Registration might include questions about server addresses, name server options, and other common inquiries.
-To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
+To find all FAQs for {{site.data.keyword.cloud}}, see the [FAQ library](/docs/faqs).
 {: shortdesc}

 ## What are the DNS servers?